 A for Airline Programs

 Joining an airlines loyalty program is a great and simple way to earn miles.
-Simply obtain a Frequent Flyer number by joining an airline reward program.
+Simply obtain a Frequent Flyer number by joining an airline rewards program.
 There are three major gobal airline alliances you should know about: One World, Star Alliance and Skyteam.
-If you, for example, earn miles while flying with British Airways, which is part of One World, you can redeem miles on your next trip to Australia with their airline partner Qantas.
-And hotel chains often have great perks when joining their reward programs, like access to their executive lounge, which gives you free food/snacks/drinks.
+If you, for example, earn miles while flying with Lufthansa, which is part of Star Alliance, you can redeem miles on your next trip with their airline partner United or head to One World and use your Qatar Airways points for a flight on British Airways.
+And hotel chains such as Marriott, Hilton, and Radisson often have great perks when joining their reward programs, like access to their executive lounge, which gives you free food/snacks/drinks.

 B for Best Websites and Travel Hacking Communities